isomeric/isomer/docs/source/start/installing.rst

 .. code-block:: sh

-   python setup.py install
+   python3 setup.py install

 For other installation options see:

 .. code-block:: sh

-   python setup.py --help install
+   python3 setup.py --help install

 Installing from the Development Repository